AcademySoftwareFoundation/rez/GOVERNANCE.md

 TSC member can bring the issue to the TSC's attention by applying the `TSC` label.

-Prior to each TSC meeting, the meeting chair will share the agenda with members of the TSC.
+Prior to each TSC meeting, a TSC member will share the agenda with members of the TSC.
 TSC members can also add items to the agenda at the beginning of each meeting.
 The meeting chair and the TSC cannot veto or remove items.
+The agenda will also be shared on Slack in the #rez channel, preferably a day before if possible.

 The TSC may invite additional persons to participate in a non-voting capacity.